Losing My Life

 Reading them to my sisters that weekend we howled, warmed by collective memories that were further enriched by our birth order perspectives.
 Our children laughed too, drawn in to the exercise, imagining us as three blonde tomboys with knobby knees and freckles.
 Had their mothers ever really lusted after other boys?
 Had boys loved them?
 They wrinkled their noses, trying not to imagine.

 The physical act of re-discovering our origins cinched us together.
 It shook us up, it took us back.
 It oiled our joints and melted the arteriosclerosis that settles around stretches of even the best marriages.
 Over the next week, without realizing it, we ceased our morning grumbling about bad backs on the soft mattress, our inability to locate reading glasses, the weakness of my coffee, as we tumbled back in time to meet our younger selves.
+We did find the energy to shop for a new mattress though, click here if you are curious how we got rid of our back pains.

 Where do memories reside, I thought, as I re-folded the letters and organized them in fresh plastic tubs?
 Are they in our heads and hearts, or reliant largely on the objects that prompt us to recall?
 The power of the thing, I realized, is not in the thing itself, but in the memories it evokes, the stories it allows us to tell.
 Because in the wash, rinse, spin, repeat, cycle of our ordinary days, those stories connect and reconnect us to one another.